Workspace in need of an upgrade? If you want something pretty that also helps aid office productivity, you can't go past a touch of living greenery.

-For use on desks, we went with the Duffy Fern, a small-growing relative of the Boston Fern with sword-shaped fronds carrying small and delicate serrated leaves.
-In our privacy screens, we went with the Bird's Nest Fern (asplenium antiquum) - a dense, broad-leafed variety that works with the Sansevieria we chose to create the sense of levels.
+For desks, we went with the Duffy Fern, a small-growing Boston Fern relative with sword-shaped fronds carrying small and delicate serrated leaves.
+In privacy screens, we went with the Bird's Nest Fern (asplenium antiquum) - a dense, broad-leafed variety that works with the Sansevieria we chose to create the sense of levels.

 Keen to hear more about caring for ferns?
 Click here for a great read!